ricardonovelot/FriendFaces/README.md

 2. Open the project in Xcode.
 3. Choose your target device or simulator.
 4. Build and run the application.

-Ensure your development environment is up to date, specifically with the latest Xcode version, to fully support all SwiftUI features showcased in this project.

 ## License